Overview

 HistoryMatching(...)call - Interactive engine: Step-by-step control with

-step()/commit_step()/revert_step(), or fully automated execution withrun() - Multiple emulators: Linear, GLM, and Gaussian Process Regression (GPflow-based with ARD kernels)
+step()/commit_step()/revert_step(), or fully automated execution withrun() - Multiple emulators: Bayes linear (the default — nearly GPR-quality at a fraction of the cost), linear, GLM, and Gaussian Process Regression (GPflow-based with ARD kernels)

-- Pluggable strategies: Swap sampling (LHS, grid, random), feature selection (auto Fano-factor, manual), and emulator types at any point
+- Pluggable strategies: Swap sampling (LHS, grid, random), feature selection (automatic by mean-squared z-score, or manual), and emulator types at any point

 - Domain objects: